-Our Certificate in Spatial Planning Studies provides an access route to the Department of Planning's RTPI and RICS-accredited MSc in Spatial Planning.
+Our Certificate in Spatial Planning Studies provides an access route to our RTPI and RICS-accredited MSc in Spatial Planning.
 It is ideal for students who do not have the usual educational qualifications necessary for entry onto the course.

 The course provides you with a general, yet critical, understanding of the planning process and some of the key issues and themes in contemporary spatial planning.

-Our Department of Planning performs a leading role in research and consultancy.
+The School of the Built Envionment performs a leading role in research and consultancy.
 Clients and projects cover subjects from:

 - local concerns

 Our research feeds directly into our teaching so you will learn directly from the most current areas of practice.

 The course is a one-year part-time (one day per week) undergraduate-level course.

 We advise applying in advance to secure places, and allow sufficient time for applications to be reviewed.